Application Development Workflow#

 Before any graph can be executed or container built, extensions from NGC public repo must be synced.
 Follow the steps below to sync the extensions:

-1. Start the gxf_server in a terminal by running the following command:
+1. Ensure the gxf_server has started by running the following command in a terminal:

 Also change the port number in Composer.